alex-piccione/learning.Docker/examples/nginx api devops/Nginx on Docker automated.md

-# Nginx on Docker automatd
+# Nginx on Docker automated

 Procedure, scripts and commands to execute Continuous Delivery using containers on a single Docker instance.
 We try to deploy a web app with a Nginx that makes a load balancer for the 2 instances.